Last Updated on: 10th August 2024, 11:56 pm

 Located in the far north east, Harbin is a city in Heilongjiang province in China.
-Heilongjiang is the food bowl of China, producing the vast majority of crops in China.
+Heilongjiang is the food bowl of China, producing the vast majority of crops and produce in China.

 In particular, there is an area there that produces the delicious Wuchang rice, named after the location it is grown in.
 The name ‘Hei Long Jiang’ means ‘Black Dragon Lake’, and the local legend is that there was once an evil white dragon that terrorised the locals.
 Eventually it was defeated by the black dragon, so the province is known as Black Dragon Lake.
 However, there really is a White Dragon lake, but in a different province.